ucoruh/ce103-algorithms-and-programming-I/docs/week-3-git/ce103-week-3-git.en.md

 ---

+<style scoped>section{ font-size: 25px; }</style>

 ### Branching (24)

 #### Update & Merge (Conflicts)

 ##### No-fast-foward (`--no-ff`)

 It's great if your current branch doesn't have any extra commits compared to the branch that you want to merge, but unfortunately that's rarely the case!
-If we committed changes on the current branch that the branch we want to merge doesn't have, git will perform a *no-fast-forward* merge.
+If we committed changes on the current branch that the branch we want to merge doesn't have, git will perform a _no-fast-forward_ merge.

 ---

+<style scoped>section{ font-size: 25px; }</style>

 ### Branching (25)